Digital Care Planning Limited takes the privacy and security of your personal information very seriously.

 We collect your personal information so that we can help you register on our site and begin creating your advance care plan.

 We collect your sensitive personal information so that you can use our site to create your advance care plan in full.
 This means you can record and share your wishes and preferences for health care when you are happy with your plan.

 Research and analysis of anonymised information

-For example, this means we can look at how many people over 65 using the site want to be in a hospice, but not which individuals chose that option.
+For example, this means we can look at how many people over 65 (using the site) start but never finish the Refusing Treatments section, but not which individuals do so.
 This data is used by authorised Digital Care Planning Limited employees to improve the product.

 Occasionally, authorised healthcare researchers that we partner with from Imperial College London may also use this anonymised and aggregated information.
 For example, they may analyse how many people prefer hospital care instead of hospice care, to better understand and then predict what impact it might have on the NHS and other health services.